LiHenghuanCode/ANU6442Final/practice/src/main/java/q1/readme.md

 **find the sum of the values of all the nodes that have an odd number of direct children.**

 You can define additional methods of BST and Node classes to complete the task.

+Run the Q1 test cases to verify your implementation.